 All graduate students in our department earn a Ph.D. in Anatomy & Neurobiology through one of three tracks.
 Doctoral students complete 64 credits of classwork and research, as well as a dissertation.
 Students earning the combined M.D./Ph.D. degree complete advanced courses in our department, as well as doing their research and writing their dissertation under the guidance of one of our faculty members.
-All students in the department complete courses in Experimental Design, Journal Club, and Professional Skills for Students in the Biomedical Sciences.
+All students in the department complete courses in Experimental Design, Current Topics in Neuroanatomical & Neurobiological Sciences , Professional Skills for Students in the Biomedical Sciences, Teaching in the Biomedical Sciences and the Vesalius Structured Teaching Practicum.

 In addition to a dissertation research project, this doctoral program emphasizes formal training and mentored practical experience in teaching as part of our Vesalius Program.This program is designed to emphasize instruction and training in the subjects and skills needed by future faculty members who expect teaching to be a major component of their career.